Capsule Wardrobes for Kids

 - Fall Colours - mustard yellows, burnt oranges, browns and forest greens;

 - Jewel Tones - emerald, fuchsia, ruby, royal blue and purple;

 - Pastels - soft colours of Easter and spring;

 - Primary Colours - all the rainbow bright colours create an active, friendly palette;

-- Muted, or pale greyed-out colours are a very sophisticated palette for little ones.
+- Muted colours are a very sophisticated palette for little ones.
 This is a very European palette favoured by many French and Quebecois children's boutiques.